Unified Micromechanics Theory of Composites: Conclusion

 Broadly speaking, this review focuses on the development of Block 4 Micromechanics and its integration with Block 3 Perturbator (see Fig. 6), along with its alignment with other blocks.
 The specific methods for solving Block 3 Perturbator are not examined in detail; they are only briefly mentioned in the Introduction and Subsection 3.2 and are assumed to be known.
 The review does not include comparisons between different peridynamic models, numerical results, or discussions on the significance, applications, and limitations of peridynamic theory—these topics are beyond their scope (refer to the Introduction for relevant references).
-Additionally, while the blocks from Fig. 2 and 7 are only briefly referenced, their interaction with Blocks 3 and 4 in Fig. 6 is analyzed in greater depth.
+Additionally, while the blocks depicted in Figs. 7 and 8 are only briefly mentioned, their interaction with Blocks 3 and 4 in Fig. 6a is analyzed in greater detail.
+The overall architecture of the AGIE-CAM framework is illustrated in Fig. 9, where the newly introduced $\bfcD^{\rm p}_k$, and $\bfcD^{\rm d}_k$ are established through a revolutionary RVE concept that extends Hill’s classical framework \cite{Hill1963}.
+Unlike conventional RVE definitions, which are constrained by the constitutive laws of material phases or the functional forms of surrogate operators, this new approach is based on intrinsic field concentration factors within the phases of both random and periodic CMs.
+This makes it a universal and highly adaptable tool applicable across a broad range of material systems.
+By integrating this generalized RVE concept into effective dataset generation, the framework becomes inherently suited for ML and NN techniques in predicting nonlocal surrogate operators.
+Owing to the presence of the domain $\overline{\rm RVE}$, characterized by a vanishing strain field, this innovation effectively overcomes major challenges such as sample-size dependence, boundary-layer effects, and edge-induced inaccuracies.